Chiang Mai, the Rose of the North

 Chiang Mai’s ruler Chao Kawila signed an agreement in 1775 by which Chiang Mai became part of Siam.
 Kawila started the repopulation of the city and brought people from Shan State and Chiang Saen to live in and around the city.

-Until the early 20th century it still had some autonomy but gradually became part of what is now Thailand.
+Until the early 20th century the Lanna Kingdom still had some autonomy but gradually became part of what is now Thailand.
 In the past decades, the city has developed very quickly.
 It now has an international airport which has direct flights to many destinations in Asia.
 The city has become a major tourist attraction and is the handicraft capital of Thailand.